bkaplan-github/parameterized-content-block/README.md

 # parameterized content block
-Parameterized Content Block is a custom Salesforce Marketing Cloud Content Builder block using the [blocksdk](https://github.com/salesforce-marketingcloud/blocksdk).

-Parameterized Content Block automatically adds a user interface to nearly any parameterized email code without having to create your own custom content block.
-No knowledge of the Block SDK, Javascript, Github, or Heroku is required.
-Once the interface has been created, no AMPscript or HTML knowledge is needed to edit the content block.
+Parameterized Content Block allows you to create custom content blocks easily.
+No knowledge of the Block SDK, Javascript, Github, or Heroku needed!
+Examples of custom content blocks you can create include mobile swappable image, text on background image, embedded video, Google maps, Gmail promo tab annotations, and more!
+Once created, your content block can be edited interactively without any coding using text inputs, selection menus, and sliders.

+Parameterized Content Block is also useful when you want to restrict how the end-user can modify a content block.

+Parameterized Content Block is a custom Salesforce Marketing Cloud Content Builder block built using the [blocksdk](https://github.com/salesforce-marketingcloud/blocksdk).
+Parameterized Content Block automatically adds a user interface to nearly any parameterized HTML email code.

 Github repository:  https://github.com/bkaplan-github/parameterized-content-block